gardient/gyulakerezsi.tech/content/posts/making-my-own-theme.md

 ---
-title: "Making My Own Theme"
+title: Making My Own Theme
 date: 2018-02-18T19:11:24+02:00
-tags: ['hugo', 'bootstrap']
+tags:
+  - hugo
+  - bootstrap
+  - blog
-categories: ['hugo']
+categories:
+  - hugo
-description: "...saying that is a bit of a stretch"
+description: ...saying that is a bit of a stretch
 ---

 So the theme i used until now was